What is Workplace Discrimination?

 Am I protected?

 Discrimination of an employee by an employer is unlawful.
-Any employee is protected, despite their employment status (full-time, part-time, casual etc.)
+All employees are protected, regardless of their employment status (full-time, part-time, casual etc.)

 If you feel you have been discriminated against by your employer, you may be able to initiate a claim against them with the Fair Work Commission or Ombudsman.
-We recommend obtaining legal advice to ensure you receive all the correct information about workplace discrimination.
+We recommend obtaining legal advice to receive accurate information about workplace discrimination and your own personal circumstances.

 I have been dismissed due to discriminatory grounds, what can I do?